Contact Dr Peter Fahmy

 Percutaneous Coronary Intervention (PCI)

-Intravascular optical coherence tomography (OCT) can add value to angiography as a diagnostic and/or intervention tool for percutaneous coronary intervention (PCI) guidance.
+Intravascular Optical Coherence Tomography (OCT) can add value to angiography as a diagnostic and/or intervention tool for Percutaneous Coronary Intervention (PCI) guidance.

-Intravascular ultrasound
+Intravascular Ultrasound

 ASD and PFO closures Patent Foramen Ovale (PFO)